 There are so many ways to get involved, from monitoring reefs and mapping microplastics, to composting and community gardening.

 Have a look at our COASTAL PLACES GUIDE!

-Printed copies available at the Port Environment Centre, or at the Port Adelaide Civic Centre and the Port Adelaide Visitor Information Centre.
+Printed copies available at the Port Environment Centre or the Port Adelaide Visitor Information Centre.

 This guide highlights some of our cherished coastal places.
 We hope this guide inspires and supports you to discover and connect with our diverse natural environments and that you enjoy connecting with Port Adelaide’s nature as much as we do.